abdur-im/data-analysis-projects/Covid_Mitigation_Measures/README.md

 - `Restrictions on Internal Movements` and `Workplace Closures` also depicted notable positive correlations with the trends of new cases and deaths per million.

 #### Relationship between Stringency Index and Mortality:
-Analysis of the relationship between the Stringency Index and New Deaths per Million across different continents yielded varied insights:
+Scatterplot between the Stringency Index and New Deaths per Million across different continents yielded varied insights:

 - Some continents exhibited a significant negative correlation between stringency measures and deaths, suggesting that where stricter measures were in place, fewer deaths were reported.